Calvin-L/ezpsl/README.md

  - `yield;` - pause the current thread and allow others to run
  - `await e;` - wait for a condition to become true.
 There is an implied `yield` before each `await`.
+ - `assert e;` - assert that the expression is true
  - `call p(arg, arg, ...)` - call a procedure and ignore its return value
  - `x := call p(arg, arg, ...)` - call a procedure and save its return value.
    Note that expressions are side-effect free; you can only call other